rahultiwari576/RDFfinance/README.md

-# LaraFinance
+# RDFFinance

-LaraFinance is a Laravel 8.1 application that provides secure authentication, OTP-based Aadhar login, document-aware registration, and rich loan servicing workflows with smart EMI tools.
+RDFFinance is a Laravel 8.1 application that provides secure authentication, OTP-based Aadhar login, document-aware registration, and rich loan servicing workflows with smart EMI tools.

 ## Features